SuyogShinde942/Using-Ansible-Launching-Wordpress-Mysql-on-k8s-cluster/README.md

 ![](Images/AWS/mainrun.png)

 ![](Images/AWS/ec2.png)
-## As you can see above we have successfully launced and provisioned the ec2-instances
+## As you can see above we have successfully launched and provisioned the ec2-instances

 ## Now let's move to the dynamic inventory part
 The dynamic inventory will separate the instances according to region, tags, public and private IPs, and many more